• Skip to main content

 Prepare Meals Using Less Fat and Sugar

 You can make your meals healthier by how you prepare them, i.e., with less sugar and fat.
 Yes, fat and sugar do have a way of making things taste yummy.
-However, too many of them can lead to obesity and heart issues, which we’d like to avoid.
+However, too many of them can lead to obesity and heart issues, which I’d like to avoid.

 Air fryers are a fantastic way to cook food with minimal fat without losing flavor.
 Other ways to reduce fat usage during cooking are slow cooking, grilling, or roasting meat and vegetables.
 Alternatively, you can blanch or boil food items such as vegetables, rice, or quinoa and add a bit of fat and seasoning afterward.